UPDATE DECEMBER 2016

 People come to the corner shops, to the Islami Darasgah, and to visit Greenbank cemetery: and they used to come to brownies, a playgroup, yoga classes, arts groups, community music evenings and more when the building known as the Lego Church had a room available for public hire.

-We are NOT powerless, though; local people can influence what happens on the site.
 Read the History page to find out what happened in 2006/7 when we managed to stop a really badly thought-out housing estate being built on the factory site.
 The things the community group (Chocbox 1.0) did that were effective were:

 Want to keep in touch?